Privacy Policy

 -

-Please review OpenAI’s Terms of Use and Privacy Policy for additional information about how AI-generated content is handled.
+Please review Google’s Terms of Service and Privacy Policy for additional information about how AI-generated content and data are handled on their backend.

 Bridge Concussion does not maintain its own database of user identities or store personal conversation logs beyond what is standard in the hosting platform’s analytics tools.
 No medical or identifying information is intentionally retained.